Cake plates are awfully pretty...

 Adapted from Betty Crocker's Cooky Book

-- 2 cups flour
+- 2 cups confectioners' sugar, sifted

 - 1/2 teaspoon salt